EDRN/proxycrypt/README.md

     docker image build --tag edrndocker/proxycrypt --file docker/Dockerfile .

+Or just make a push to `main` and let Github Actions handle it.

 To run it, put it in your Docker Composition/Swarm/etc., and set these environment variables as needed:

 | Variable         | Use                                                                     | Default            |